vatpac-technology/sops/docs/terminal/brisbane.md

 ### Special Use Airspace

 #### Evans Head SUA
-The [Evans Head Air Weapons Range](../../enroute/brisbane/INL/#m661a-b-m641-and-r638a-c-evans-head) is located partially within BAA airspace, and is used for air-surface gunnery, bombing, and rocket firing practice.
+The [Evans Head Air Weapons Range](../../enroute/brisbane/INL/#m661a-b-m641-and-r638a-c-evans-head) is located partially within BAB airspace, and is used for air-surface gunnery, bombing, and rocket firing practice.
 There are multiple [restricted areas](../../controller-skills/sua/#restricted-areas) and [MOAs](controller-skills/sua/#military-operating-areas) associated with the range to enable flying activities based at [Amberley](../amberleyoakey).

 <figure markdown>
 ![The Evans Head Air Weapons Range](img/ba_evans_head.png){ width="700" }